Welcome to the Library…

 We have a security system so please make sure that you borrow all library books before leaving.
 You can borrow up to 5 items for 3 weeks at a time.
-If you need books for longer you can email or come into the library to renew, as long as nobody else has made a reservation for the title.
+If you need books for longer, please bring them into the library and ask the librarian to renew them for you?
+Please note: books may be renewed as long as no other student has placed a reservation on a resource.
 Returned books can be placed in the Returns Box on the Issue Desk.

 Sixth formers have their own separate, soundproofed room to study in at the Sylvia West Library, you are also welcome to use the computers and the other areas but there will be times when they are booked for classes.

 Our Reading blog http://weneedtotalkaboutreading.wordpress.com/ Please submit any book reviews by email – all comments will be moderated.